 An Employee Handbook is a document that gives a thorough guide for employees regarding the company’s core values and missions, and a detailed description of their expected conduct and responsibilities throughout their employment.

 Employees can adopt such guidelines on a day-to-day basis to regulate their conduct as they can view the guidelines in the Employee Handbook as a minimum standard of acceptable behaviours within the workplace.

 An Employee Handbook is essential for your business as it aligns your employees’ conduct and promotes uniformity across a company.
 Administrative resources and time can be reduced with a well-written Employee Handbook as the minimum standard of acceptable behaviours are set out with documented rules and procedures for all employees.

 In addition, an Employee Handbook reduces workplace disputes by clearly setting out expectations and consequences of violating these rules.
-It may also act as a legal backbone for the company if you ever run into legal issues as a business entity, you can claim that you have already taken the matter into account in your corporate policy even if it is not strictly followed by your employees.
+It may also act as a legal backbone for the company if business owners like yourself ever run into legal issues as a business entity.
+Business owners can claim that they have already taken the matter into account in their corporate policy even if it is not strictly followed by the employees.
 It can avoid having any acts or misconduct by your employees being implicated as the conducts of the company, which might be potentially damaging to your company’s reputation.

 It is also common for companies to extract their core values and missions and publish them to the general public.
 Your customers and potential business partners can gain insight as to the company’s values as part of their due diligence before conducting business with you.

 As characteristics and requirements for employees vary from industry-to-industry, the content of Employee Handbooks of different companies might be diversified.
 Each Employee Handbook should be tailored to best describe the company’s unique values and characteristics.

 An Employee Handbook should still contain the following elements: